MARTIMM/raku-mongodb-driver/README.md

   these names because it works in a javascript environment which wil see it as a substraction operator.
 Perhaps other things will go wrong too such as running javascript on the server.
+* Tests for connection to non existing server. timeout setting.

 ## CHANGELOG